d2s/Documentation/docs/DIYNAS.md

 NAS4Free on FreeBSD 11.x as well as FreeNAS11-RC1.
 I believe FreeNAS11 is due to be released in June 2017.

 [ZFS](https://en.wikipedia.org/wiki/ZFS) is an important part of my NAS.
 ZFS was developed by Sun Microsystems as part of OpenSolaris.
-[OpenZFS](http://open-zfs.org/wiki/Main_Page) is now the main developer of the open source ZFS used in FreeBSD and Linux.
+[OpenZFS](http://open-zfs.org/wiki/Main_Page) is now the main developer of the open source ZFS used in FreeBSD and Linux (and other OS as well).

 For some time (about 6 months) I have used NAS4Free.
 Release 11.0.0.4.4040 of NAS4Free caused me some troubles.
 Ssh connections was broken and after upgrading I was not able to connect to the server by `ssh`.
 Without `ssh` RsyncOSX does not work.
 There is also an issue about ssh and NAS4Free.
 From time to time the NAS4Free server did not accept `ssh` connections.
 Ssh was not broken prior to release of 11.0.0.4.4040, but there were some unresolved issues.

+### Time to test FreeNAS

-Time to test FreeNAS.
+Due to some issues in NAS4Free and my HW I decided to test FreeNAS.

 My *FreeNAS* based NAS is now setup to do the following: